status-im/specs/docs/draft/9-3rd-party.md

 Status regularly fetches crypto prices from CryptoCompare.
 Using that info Status calculates fiat value for transaction or wallet assets.

 ##### Concerns
-Making http request means that user metadata leaks.
-Also if service hacked it can be used in various attacks, e.g. by faking returning data.
+Making http request means that a user leaks metadata, which can be used in various attacks if the service is hacked.
 If CryptoCompare fails Status won't be able to show fiat equivalent of crypto in wallet.

 ### Collectibles